-Not everybody can reliably give a historical account of their problem.
+Not everybody can reliably give an historical account of their problem.
 It is not enough to simply write 'difficult historian' (is this a withdrawn elderly lady or a drunken axeman?).
-State why and depending on the problem, it may be useful to put in a comment of the patient's mental state via a Mini Mental State examination for example.
-Almost every patient can make some some sort of comment on their well-being and asking a few very general questions ("Does it hurt anywhere?") can provide some useful pointers.
+State why and, depending on the problem, it may be useful, for example, to put in a comment of the patient's mental state via a mini mental state examination.
+Almost every patient can make some some sort of comment on their well-being, and asking a few very general questions ("Does it hurt anywhere?") can provide some useful pointers.
 Where possible, obtain the history from relatives, carers or friends.
-Where you suspect that there is a mental health problem, try and corroborate the information you are obtaining.
+Where you suspect that there is a mental health problem, try to corroborate the information you are obtaining.
 If the patient is violent or intoxicated, describe the situation you are in and document verbatim what is said.
-Try and remain calm under fire.
+Try to remain calm under fire.
 Make sure that the patient is not seriously ill before calling security or the police.

 Generally, relatives are there to help and support the patient.
 Obvious cases are parents of young children or children of elderly parents.
 They are helpful sources of additional information.
-However beware that their agenda may be different from the patients' one.
+However, beware that their agenda may be different from the patient's one.
 For example, family denial or collusion is a problem that may be encountered in general practice.
-The family's difficulty in dealing with a person's distress at the news of advanced cancer, or their desire to protect them from the news, may be subconsciously masked in statements such as "Don't tell him, doc, it would kill him".
+The family's difficulty in dealing with a person's distress at the news of advanced cancer, or their desire to protect them from the news, may be subconsciously masked in statements such as "Don't tell him, doc - it would kill him".
 This may serve to isolate the patient further who may be fully aware of the condition and unable to share this burden with the family who don't want him to know.
-The family's interpretation of events may not always be the same as patients' in some situations where perhaps social events interplay with illness (as with mental health problems for example).
+The family's interpretation of events may not always be the same as the patient's in some situations where perhaps social events interplay with illness (as with mental health problems, for example).

 The angry patient

 - There has been excessive delay in appointment times or in the waiting room.